One of these four options may just be the perfect solution for you and your goats! Check out your options below!

 - Pens Needed Determine how many pens you will need based on the above answers.

 - Water Troughs Place the water bucket or trough in a place that will be easy to fill and that can possibly water two pens at once.
+Be sure that you understand how your water source could be affecting your goat’s health.

 - Gates Determine where your gates will be.
 Placing gates in corners where they swing to the fence or wall makes herding easier if goats do get out.

 - Choose Fencing Below are several options to consider.
-Check fencing prices, weigh the pros and cons and then get ‘er done! 🙂
+Check fencing prices, weigh the pros and cons, and then get ‘er done! 🙂

 Fencing for Goats